HyeongminMoon/HyeongminMoon.github.io/index.md

 ---
 I am a AI engineer mainly researching about computer vision.

-For me, **Development** means a **solutions** to solve a **problem** when it is given.
+For me, A **Development** means a **solution** to solve a **problem** when it is given.
 And it doesn't need to happen as a code, even doesn't need to use a computer.
 If the actual action is more appropriate than the code, I will adopt it.
 <br> <br />

 #### *Tech Stack*